 One of the functions of probiotics is to produce organic acids, free fatty acids, hydrogen peroxide, and bacteriocin to inhibit the growth of other harmful bacteria; through "biological oxygen capture", aerobic pathogens are greatly reduced, and probiotics can colonize in Biological barriers are formed on surfaces such as mucous membranes and skin or between cells, which can prevent the colonization of pathogenic microorganisms and play a role of occupying space, competing for nutrients, mutualism or antagonism.
 Probiotics can also stimulate the body's non-specific immune function, increase the activity of natural killer (NK) cells, enhance the secretion of intestinal immunoglobulin IgA, and improve the intestinal barrier function.

-Certain substances produced by lactic acid bacteria such as gamma-aminobutyric acid (GABA) have the effect of lowering blood pressure.
+Certain substances produced by lactic acid bacteria such as bulk gamma aminobutyric acid have the effect of lowering blood pressure.
 Another part of the function of probiotics is to specifically decompose milk protein (casein) to produce polypeptides (such as VPP and LPP) that have the activity of inhibiting the enzyme (angiotensin-converting enzyme, ACE) that causes blood pressure to rise.
 Long-term drinking of yogurt containing this active polypeptide has the effect of preventing high blood pressure.